simplicitesoftware/docs/content/CTG_50_docs/CTG_25_front/LSN_40_ui-component/ui-component.md

 4 - Fill the *External Object* field with the name of your widget (for the welcome-card use **CustomWelcomeCard**).
 5 - Save it, and you shall see a preview of your object integrated within the view.

-> Make sure to grant the rights for your external object !
+> ***Warning:*** Make sure to grant the rights for your external object !
-> * If encountering the *External object ____ not granted*, first try to clear your cache.
+> - If encountering the *External object ____ not granted*, first try to clear your cache.
-> * If clearing cache wasn't the solution check for your object's rights, and make sure that they matches the ones of your application.
+> - If clearing cache wasn't the solution check for your object's rights, and make sure that they matches the ones of your application.

 The creation of an object's behavior and interaction within one Simplicité application sure comes along with the creation of its content & styles.
 Though it requires a bit more understanding of how Simplicité is organized and how to communicate properly and access the informations.